tobiwankenobii/mailer-spammer/README.md

 docker-compose up
 ```

-Django application should be available at http://localhost:8000/.
+Django application should be available at `http://localhost:8000/`.

+Docs are available at `/api/docs/`.

+There are also `test` and `black` make commands inside `server` folder.

 Frontend will be there, when you add it.